olgakyzylova/blog/_posts/2024-04-10-API_Weather_Data_Collection.md

-The script is written in python, and is sending API requests every 5 mins, while reading the results into a text file for a further analysis.
+The script is written in python, and is sending API requests every 5 mins, while writing the results into a text file for a further analysis.